 This section explains the sequence diagram of the autonomous irrigation vehicle.
 The sequence diagram shows the interaction between the each components of the autonomous irrigation vehicle.
-And it shows the time sequence of which component interact first.
+And it showed the time sequence of which component interact first.
 The each objects are shown in the square box and the vertical dashed lines represents the object's life line and the horizontal lines between the objects life lines represents the messages between each components.
 Figure 27 shows the sequence diagram of the autonomous irrigation vehicle.

-The sequence diagram shows the five different objects, the first one is map plotting the when the sensors data received from the mesh network team, all sensors locations plotted on the two dimensional integer array map.
-Then it sends the list of dry sensors that need to be watered to the pathfinding algorithm.
-The main responsibilities of the path finding is that it should find the shortest path reach its destination area.
-So when the pathfinding algorithm received dry sensors list, using data from the two dimensional integer array map, first it checks which midpoint is the closest from the current location then it calculate the shortest path utilizing the nearest neighbor algorithm.
-In addition, the next component in the sequence diagram is the obstacle avoidance, while the autonomous irrigation vehicle travel to the destination point it detects if there is any obstacle on its way if the its find any obstacles then it updates the obstacle location on the two dimensional array map.
-That is in sequence diagram as messee between obstacle avoidance objects and map update objects.
-If the vehicle does not find any obstacle, it will able to continue on the same path.
-The next sequence after the map updating is the dispersed water, when the autonomous vehicle reaches its target location, using the ifDestionReached condition to check if the vehicle arrived the correct midpoint to disperse water.
-If the condition is true then it turn on the sprinkler to deliver the water.
-This message is shown in the sequence diagram as message between pathfinding and Disperse Water objects.
-The autonomous irrigation vehicle follows the same sequence whenever it travels to the destination midpoints.
+The sequence diagram showed the five different objects, the first one was map plotting when the sensors data received from the mesh network team, all sensors locations plotted on the two dimensional array map.
+Then it sent the list of dry sensors that need to be watered to the pathfinding algorithm.
+The main responsibilities of the path finding was that it should find the shortest path reach its destination area.
+So when the pathfinding algorithm received dry sensors list, using data from the two dimensional array map, first it checked which midpoint was the closest from the current location then it calculated the shortest path utilizing the nearest neighbor algorithm.
+In addition, the next component in the sequence diagram was the obstacle avoidance, while the autonomous irrigation vehicle travel to the destination point it checked if there were any obstacle on its way when it found any obstacles then it updated the obstacle location on the two dimensional array map.
+If the vehicle did not find any obstacle, it continued on the same path.
+The next sequence after the map updating was the dispersed water, when the autonomous vehicle reached its target location, it checked if the vehicle arrived the correct midpoint to disperse water.
+If the condition was true then it turned on the sprinkler to deliver the water.
+This message was shown in the sequence diagram as message between pathfinding and Disperse Water objects.
+The autonomous irrigation vehicle followed the same sequence whenever it traveled to the destination midpoints.

-Figure 27: Sequence Diagram for the Autonomous Irrigation Vehicle
+Figure 25: Sequence Diagram for the Autonomous Irrigation Vehicle